PPrecioso/cx-consulting-scraping/README.md

 - Automatically accesses the CX Consulting website.
 - Collects the titles of each service.
-- Captures detailed descriptions.
+- Captures and lists detailed descriptions.
-- Lists all the features of each service.
 - Translates all information into the selected language (**Portuguese, English, or Spanish**).
 - Displays everything in a formatted and organized manner on the terminal.